oebitw/flowers/articles/metrics.md

 Details on how we calculate those metrics are mentioned in the table below.

- It's basically a survey that goes out

 ## User Happiness
 1) NPS Scores.
 (Net promoter score)

-   - Send ac Survey to users to track how likely they are to recommend our product to other people.
+   - Send a Survey to users to track how likely they are to recommend our product to other people.

 2) Social Media Feedbacks (from comments, rating, ets ...)